2sang/algorithms/README.md

-# Algorithm Lecture Assignments throughout fall 2016
+## Algorithm Assignments in fall 2016, CNU